radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 ## Log Settings

 The Log Settings page provides granular, component-specific control over system logging.
 The displayed options vary based on the selected log component.
+Log levels, rollover size and number of files to keep in archive are configurable for each RadiantOne component.

 The available components include: